jorgenpt/galleruby/README.md

 So, to get started, you need to generate these files using the make_titles.rb script.
-It will suggest defaults you can use by pressing enter - and if you don't want a directory included, press ctrl+D and it'll forever skip this direcotry when you run make_titles.rb (and not create a .galleruby.yaml).
+It will suggest defaults you can use by pressing enter - and if you don't want a directory included, press ctrl+D and it'll forever skip this directory when you run make_titles.rb (and not create a .galleruby.yaml).
 To revert this behavior for a directory, delete the .galleruby.skip file.
+    ./make_titles.rb ~/Pictures/Events

 Second, you just need to run gallerubify - but copy config.yml.dist to config.yml and edit it first.
 Running gallerubify will take some time, as it's generating three resized versions of your files for publishing.
 You can change what these sizes are by editing config.yml.
+    ./gallerubify.rb ~/Pictures/Events

 Third, you need to put the static directory as 'galleruby' in your output dir:
     cp -r static output/galleruby